BrightSpots/rctab-docs/README.md

    For the example commands in this `readme` we'll use version 2.0.1-doc1.0

-3. **Create a New Release Branch or Tag**
+2. **Create a New Release Branch or Tag**

-   Create a new branch or tag in the repository for the new documentation version. `rctab-docs` branches, for the most part, live independently of others.
-Branch from a prior release that makes the most sense.
+   Create a new branch or tag in the repository for the new documentation version.

-     - **Most Common Case:** If you're creating documentation for a new version of RCTab or updating the current version's documentation, branch from the most recent documentation for the latest version of RCTab.
+   Branch from the most recent documentation version for the version of RCTab you're creating documentation for.
-     - **Older Versions:** If you're updating documentation for an older version of RCTab, branch from the most recent documentation for that version.
-     - **Patches:** If you're creating documentation for a patch, branch from the documentation corresponding to the version of RCTab the patch is based on.

    **Branch Naming Convention**: `releases/[RCTAB_VERSION_NUMBER]/docX.Y`

    **Example Commands**: